-Here is a list of organisations or service centres that we can recommend who you can contact for either support groups or specific information about access to diagnosis and treatment in your place of residence (country).
+Here is a list of organisations who you can contact for either more information about support groups or get specific information about access to diagnosis and treatment in your place of residence (country).
 Most non profit organisations or references below are contactable by phone via the helpline or email.
-These recommendations we offer should be able to provide further help and we hope this information will help you.

-We can suggest to Internation Support Groups that are run via online via zoom
+We can suggest to International Support Groups that are run via online via zoom

 1. ADHD Women Project biweekly Support Group fro women, who have or suspect they have ADHD, see more information on the support page.

 2. Indigo Hub offer weekly midbooster sessions, and weekly sunday support groups.
 More info below under international

 ADHD, ASC and LD Belgium is providing information about how Children and Young People, Families and Schools are affected by ADHD, Autism, Dyslexia, Dysgraphia, Dyscalculia and Dyspraxia, Parents & Teachers Support meetings twice a month.
 We also support Neurodiverse Adults and we have Neurodiverse Adults Support meetings twice a month.
 For more information about our support meetings please email [email protected] We send out the links to support meetings in our newsletter (usually sent twice a month) We are currently updating our website, and hope to have all our events online soon.
 Visit our facebook page for current event! https://www.adhd-edu.be/Web/